-As a first-year Communication Studies major and Japanese minor, as well as a soon-to-be Public Relations minor, I’d love to give you information regarding how it is I came to pursue my academic interests.
+As a Global Communication and World Languages (Japanese) major, as well as a Public Relations minor, I’d love to give you information regarding how it is I came to pursue my academic interests.

 Much to my mother’s consternation, as soon as I could formulate words, I had no trouble as a child introducing myself to complete strangers and disregarded every warning “not to talk to strangers.”
 Though I no longer release my name, age and address to everyone in my presence, I continue to enjoy engaging with people in my community.
 With my passion for observing patterns in human interaction, Communication Studies seemed to be the perfect choice as a major, and I could not be happier with my current field of study.